baptistar/LLMExamples/README.md

 # LLM Examples

 Applications of Autoregressive LLMs using the Qwen model family on a variety of text generation tasks.
-These tasks include: Question-Answering, Conversations, Mathematics, Coding, Translation, Summarization, and Multimodal Processing and Generation
+These tasks include: Question-Answering, Conversations, Mathematics, Coding, Translation, Summarization, and Multimodal Processing and Generation.

 # Authors